Current Installations

 ArtDoors Whakatū/Nelson

 ArtDoors Whakatū/Nelson is an aspirational project that aims to transform around 100 of the city’s doors over a two-year period.
-This project will connect business and property owners with local…
+This project connects business and property owners with local makers…

 Nelson City Centre ArtWalk